 Lefthook is the tool that made me stop thinking that.
 It’s a single binary (written in Go, distributed via npm if you want it) that replaces Husky and lint-staged in one configuration file.
 One YAML file.
 No shell scripts.
 No prepare hook.
 No second package to manage staged-file filtering—Lefthook handles that natively with its glob and run options.

 I’m covering it early in the day because the rest of the workshop assumes you have a working hook layer.
-If you already have Husky wired up and you’re happy with it, skip this lesson—the later Git Hooks with Husky and Lint-Staged lesson covers that path in depth.
-But if you’re starting fresh or you want a simpler setup, Lefthook is the one I’d reach for now.
+The Shelf starter ships a lefthook configuration, and the static-layer lab later in the day assumes that’s what you’re wiring up.
+If you already have Husky wired up on your own project and you’re happy with it, that’s fine — the concepts below port directly.
+But if you’re starting fresh, Lefthook is the one I’d reach for now.

 Installation